China Studies is a special regional study program at UCU.

 It aims at helping the students to understand China, a rapidly developing country, whose global influences are continuously growing.
 By following the program, you will not only learn practical language and cross-cultural communication skills, but also gain an insight into the path and features of China’s development in order to become a better informed global citizen.

 At UCU, students can learn the Chinese language to a sufficiently professional level, enrich their theoretical knowledge in the fields of culture, literature, history, philosophy and sociology (among others) through English-taught content courses, and practice real social communication skills by going on an exchange (at one of our five top destinations) or taking a field course in China.

 China not only has a long history and rich culture among diverse regions and ethnic groups, its rapid economic rise from the early 1980s has also captured the world’s imagination.
 At the same time, China’s development has started to resonate throughout the globe.
-China Studies is for students who are interested in the language, culture, politics, history, economy and society of China.
+China Studies is for students who are interested in the language, culture, literature, philosophy, politics, history, economy and society of China.
 Because China Studies is a form of area studies, it uses several disciplines, like for example anthropology, cultural studies, social science or political science to look at China.
 Students can choose their own focus within the possibilities of the China track.
 Meanwhile, the extensive language program will help the students to reach a high proficiency level in order to be able to communicate with the world’s largest population, conduct research in China-related fields, or work for Chinese or other international companies.
 Both China Studies (track) and Chinese Studies (minor in Chinese Language and Culture) can be easily combined with other disciplines, as a background, an eye-opener, or an aid to set a specific research focus within the student’s own field.

 The China Studies program offers: